catalicu/BasicRTutorials/Tutorial1/README.md

 ## What does it look like and what does it all mean
 ![Fig1](Tut1_figs/Fig1_CIRMBioinf.jpeg)

-Figure 1 is a typical workspace in Rstudio, with four panels.
-You may have to open a new script (source) when you open the program for the first time: click on the new script icon to the top-left corner (see Fig 1, indicated with a yellow arrow)The most important panels right now are on the left, the source and the console.
+The typical workspace in Rstudio has four working panels (Fig1).
+You may have to open a new script (source) when you open the program for the first time: click on the new script icon to the top-left corner (see Fig 1, indicated with a yellow arrow).
+The most important panels right now are on the left, the source and the console.
 The source code in the top-left corner is where you will type your code and save your script.
 The console is where the code runs.
 You can write code directly to the console to find whether it works or not, or the answer to a calculation.
 You can also send your code from the source to the console to run.
 Importantly, you will be saving your source code, if you are typing in the console, you will be unable to save your progress or reuse your code.
 Therefore, I recommend you ALWAYS type and work on the source panel and send your code to run and see the output on the console.
 The panels on the right will display your data tables, plots, help and other features, but we will get to those later.

 ### Task 1
 In these tutorials, you will regularly find tasks interspersed with guidelines and code.
-In these tasks, you have to use the code you learned to complete some challenge, then upload a document with the results from each task (see provided example).
-Task 1 consists of some very simple exercises in R. Answer these on a separate word document and upload to your Canvas assignment page once you are finished.
+In these tasks, you have to use the code you learned to complete some challenge.
+If you are completing these tutorials for class credit at Cal Poly Humboldt you will have to put together your answers to these tasks and turn in with the relevant code to complete each week's assignment.

+Task 1 consists of some very simple exercises in R.
 a.
 Try typing ‘5’ in your source code, or any other number or letter, and then click on ‘Run’, near the top-right of the source panel.
 What happened?
+Describe in your own words.
 b.
 We can type comments on the source code that don’t run on the console by using ‘#’.
 Anything written to the right of the ‘#’ will not run.
 Try typing: ‘5 # is my favorite number’ in the source, and click on ‘Run’.
 What happened?
 c.
 Save your script: On the RStudio top menu, select save as, and save your script (right now you should have 2 lines, if you answered a and b above) as ‘myfirstscript.R’.
 Save all your progress from this tutorial and upload the script file to your Canvas assignment as well.

-### Saving your work
+## Saving your work
 As with any other type of file, you need to save your scripts for later use.
+I recommend you save your script within a folder you keep specifically for the class, this will make things easier later.

 When working in R or Rstudio, you will be saving the Source code.
 This is a common misconception: you will not be saving the output in the console, so make sure you are typing your code in the Source code window and then running it, otherwise you risk losing your work and being unable to replicate it.
 In R studio, go to File and Save as, just like you would with other types of documents.
+Save your work NOW!

-When working in vlabs: Make a folder with your name in the Desktop and store all your files in there (scripts, outputs, data files).
+When working in vlabs or other types of remote computer access: Make a folder with your name in the Desktop and store all your files in there (scripts, outputs, data files).
 You will then need to send these files to yourself using your Google Drive, Dropbox or email.
 IMPORTANT: do not log out of vlab before you store your files in the cloud!
 The files will be deleted when you log in and you will lose your work.

 ## The Simplest Tricks with R:

 ### Basic arithmetic
 Open the R program by double clicking on the R icon.
-Under the opening message, you will find the “>” prompt, waiting for you to ask R to do something.
+Under the opening message within the console, you will find the “>” prompt, waiting for you to ask R to do something.
 Data analyses in R proceeds as an interactive dialogue.
 We type an S statement at the > prompt, press Enter, and the interpreter executes the statement, i.e. by returning a result, producing graphical output or sending output to a file or device.
-Try typing in the following simple arithmetic examples (just type what follows the prompt > and then <kbd>Enter<kbd>).
+Try typing in the following simple arithmetic examples: just type what follows the prompt > and then <kbd>Enter<kbd> .

 ```
 2+3